box/developer.box.com/content/guides/collaborations/quick-start-share-with-slack-users-groups/0-index.md

 icon: FiUsers
 ---

-# Share content with synced Slack user groups
+# Share with synced Slack user groups

 Slack is a popular communication and productivity tool, allowing for real-time coordination when working with individuals or groups in and outside of the